bariserkus/essential_setup/linux_setup/README.md

 ## Git Setup

-Git can be installed using apt.
+Git can be installed using `apt`.

 Install Git Credential Manager as explained [here][1]:

 [1]: https://github.com/GitCredentialManager/git-credential-manager

-* download the deb package
+* download the deb package file of GCM
 * install using `sudo dpkg`
 * `$ git-credential-manager-core configure`